November 7, 2018

 In Austin, A New University Medical Center Stays True to its Motto: Rethink Everything

-The design of the Dell Medical School University of Texas at Austin encourages academic excellence with spaces for collaboration.
+The design of this new Austin, Texas, medical training facility encourages academic excellence with spaces for collaboration.

 Austin has grown up considerably since its heyday as a breeding ground for outlaw country and indie rock.
 With a population approaching one million and a burgeoning tech industry, the “Silicon Hills” now attract a different type of striver: software wizards, video game jockeys, start-up pioneers, and medical innovators.